Khukuri with exclusive silver scabbard and dragon carved displayed in the blade; a precious historic collection and excellent gift..

 ** Price also includes a foldable wooden display stand **

 **Please be notified that all our Kothimora khukuris are made from PURE SILVER.
-We DO NOT use white metal and claim its silver like our competitors**
+We DO NOT use white metal and claim its silver **

 Materials: Pure silver scabbard, horn handle, Korean velvet, 2 x small knives